The official IELTS by IDP app is here! Download it today.

 You must leave all of your personal belongings outside the examination room in a secure area or locker.
 Mobile phones, pagers and smart watches must be switched off and left with your personal belongings.

 If you keep mobile phones or electronic devices with you, you will be disqualified.

-Take a virtual tour of a computer-delivered IELTS test centre and get a better understanding of what test day looks like.
+Take a virtual tour of an IELTS on computer test centre and get a better understanding of what test day looks like.